ONE18: The birthplace of ideas

 “This big idea is becoming a reality,” he said.
 “And this big idea is going to save the planet.”

-Dr. Majid Fotuhi, neurologist and neuroscientist, shared his incredible story of growing up as a young man with a thirst for knowledge while trying to escape Iran during the Iran-Iraq War.
+Dr. Majid Fotuhi, neurologist and neuroscientist, shared his incredible story of growing up as a young man with a thirst for knowledge.
 An expert in the field of memory, Alzheimer’s disease, concussion, ADHD and increasing brain vitality in later life, he detailed how his journey to Johns Hopkins University and Harvard University has empowered him to teach others how to take better care of their brains.

 “You are in control,” he said.
 “You need to take responsibility for whether or not your brain is healthy.”